Arrival on Campus

-If you have special dietary needs, would like to request kosher meals or will be observing Ramadan, please submit this form (coming in spring) to your School's coordinator by May 10.
+If you have special dietary needs, would like to request kosher meals or will be observing Ramadan, please submit this form to your School's coordinator by May 6.

 - New students: Students arriving at Middlebury for the first time must submit a new photo so that ID cards are processed prior to arrival on campus.
 Academic year students attending the School of the Environment CANNOT use their academic year ID Card and must submit a NEW photo.

 - Students needing a replacement card for Academic Year or for the School of the Environment will need to purchase a new card from the department of Public Safety.
 Photos can be submitted ahead of time.